Helping millions of people navigate the world of technology.

 How to Customize the Right Click Menu in Windows 11 5

 This simple action will add both keys in the correct sequence.
 And that’s about it.
 Reboot your PC to implement the changes.
-And once it boots back up, you will now see the old menu when you right-click on your PC.
+Once it boots back up, you will see the old menu when you right-click on your PC.

 Also Read: How to show seconds on Windows 11 clock